 Move Android Code Between PCs Running Eclipse

-Update: Google no longer uses Eclipse as the main development platform for Android.
+Update: Google no longer uses Eclipse as the development platform for Android.
 Google's preferred platform is Android Studio therefore this article is now archived and here for information purposes only.
+For an alternative export and import for Android Studio see the article Export Android Studio Project.

 Importing, Exporting and Backing Up Android Code and Samples